Local Pension Board

 The board must have an equal number of employer representatives and scheme member representatives.

 Scheme member and employer representatives are appointed to the board for a term of 4 years.
+Board members may seek reselection at the end of their term.

 Details of the Pension Board, including its current members, terms of reference, forthcoming meetings and minutes and agendas can be found here.